iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green.md

     3. Send inference requests:
       ```shell
       curl -H 'Content-Type: application/json' -H 'Host: wisdom.default' localhost:8080 -d @input.json -s -D - \
-      | grep -e HTTP -e mm-vmodel-id
+      | grep -e HTTP -e app-version
       ```

-Note that the model version responding to each inference request is noted in the response header `mm-vmodel-id`.
+Note that the model version responding to each inference request is noted in the response header `app-version`.
 In the requests above, we display  only the response code and this header.

-## Deploy a candidate model
+## Deploy candidate

 Deploy a candidate model using a second `InferenceService`: